Opioid Abuse In Our Community

 Nearly 80% of heroin users reported misusing prescription opioids prior to heroin.

 According to the CDC, the way opioids are prescribed is a problem.
-Sales of opioid prescriptions about quadrupled from 1999 to 2014, meaning about 1 in 4 Americans are prescribed an opioid in an office setting.
+More than 17% of Americans had at least one opioid prescription filled, with an average of 3.4 opioid prescriptions dispensed per patient.
 Primary care providers, meaning the doctors families see most often, make up about half of those prescriptions.

 How health care approaches pain management is critical to reducing opioid dependency.
 Genesis offers a number of unique pain management specialties that don't include prescription drugs.
 Check out the links below: